letsencrypt/website/docs/integration-guide.md

 Let's Encrypt accepts RSA keys from 2048 to 4096 bits in length, and P-256 and P-384 ECDSA keys.
 That's true for both account keys and certificate keys.
 You can't reuse an account key as a certificate key.

 Our recommendation is to serve a dual-cert config, offering an RSA certificate by default, and a (much smaller) ECDSA certificate to those clients that indicate support.

+# Spacing Out Renewals Over Time

+If you are issuing for more than 10,000 hostnames, we recommend spacing issuances over time rather than batch-issuing all of your certs at the same time.
+This reduces risk: If Let's Encrypt has an outage at the time you need to renew, or there is a temporary failure in your renewal systems, it will only affect a few of your certificates, rather than all of them.
+It also makes our capacity planning easier.

+You may want to bulk-issue certificates for all of your domains to get started quickly, which is fine.
+You can then spread out renewal times for your certificates by renewing some of them 1 day ahead of when you would normally renew, some of them 2 days ahead, and so on.

+Renewal failure should not be treated as a fatal error.
+You should implement graceful retry logic in your issuing services using an exponential backoff pattern.